 - I wish I didn’t bring my jacket as well, as it just took the space and literally I haven’t used it a single time.
 Warm fleece was enough for boat trips.

-Useful tips
+Useful tips in Thailand

 - When using your credit card in Thailand, make sure to use it with PIN code, at least the few first times.
 Mine got blocked because of that and calling a bank from abroad is a real hassle.
 Eventhough, the first time I used was at airport with PIN to withdraw money and second time contactless to pay for goods in 7 eleven, but my bank thought it was a fraud.
 If you do need to call your bank and it is a free number you can call it from Skype (though Skype is probably gonna be gone soon).